Player To Watch: Twenty Year Old American Soccer Player Signs To Play Second Season For Germany’s Greifswalder FC

 Diane Scavuzzo: How would you describe your first year?

-JoeJoe Richardson: My First year in Greifswald will be one that I always remember.
-I came into a team, Greifswalder FC, that allowed me to grow in my first year of mens football and get better everyday.
+JoeJoe Richardson: I will always remember my first year in Greifswald.
+I came into a team, Greifswalder FC, that allowed me to grow in my first year of men’s football and improve daily.

 Diane Scavuzzo: Scoring 12 goals for your team, you were the lead goal scorer … As an American soccer player on a German team, how did this make you feel?

-JoeJoe Richardson: I did score twelve goals and was the leading scorer all the way up until the last week when my teammate from Ghana, Peterson Appiah, passed me by one.
+JoeJoe Richardson: I did score twelve goals and was the leading scorer until last week, when my teammate from Ghana, Peterson Appiah, passed me by one.

-Obviously I enjoy scoring goals — and, helping the team it is one of the most exhilarating aspects of football but being the top scorer is never too important.
+Obviously, I enjoy scoring goals—and helping the team is one of the most exhilarating aspects of football—but being the top scorer is never too important.

-In the last game I had an opportunity to score a goal but decided instead to pass to Appiah because I thought he had a better opportunity.
+In the last game, I had an opportunity to score a goal, but I decided to pass to Appiah instead because I thought he had a better chance.

 Diane Scavuzzo: What was it like playing in Volksstadion, Greifswald’s stadium that seats just under 5,000 fans?

-JoeJoe Richardson: Just great.
-I am very happy to have had a successful season.
-I am proud to have helped my team win the league.
+JoeJoe Richardson: It’s just great.
+I am thrilled to have had a successful season and proud to have helped my team win the league.

 JoeJoe Richardson: Yes.
-My goals for the future are currently to help Greifswald promote again within the next two years.
-I know this is a difficult challenge and people may laugh, but I go into every match believing I can win.
+My goal for the future is to help Greifswald get promoted again within the next two years.
+I know this is a difficult challenge, and people may laugh, but I go into every match believing I can win.

 Diane Scavuzzo: What was the hardest part of the past year?
 Be away from home?

-JoeJoe Richardson: The hardest part of the year were the three weeks after the Winter break — I had returned from being back in America for the holidays and the German winters can be dark and difficult, especially after leaving all my family.
+JoeJoe Richardson: The most challenging part of the year was the three weeks after the Winter break — I had returned from being back in America for the holidays.
+The German winters can be dark and difficult, especially after leaving all my family.

-This was the first time in my life I felt truly homesick.
+This was the first time in my life I felt genuinely homesick.
 It was very tough.
 I have traveled extensively, and I never thought I would be homesick.

 Diane Scavuzzo: What was the biggest challenge you had to overcome?

-JoeJoe Richardson: Working in staying positive and getting through feeling homesick last January … that was probably my biggest challenge.
+JoeJoe Richardson: My biggest challenge was working on staying positive and getting through feeling homesick last January.

 Diane Scavuzzo: As an American footballer, what do you miss most from the states?
 Any special foods?

-JoeJoe Richardson: Mexican cuisine is definitely the food I miss the most.
+JoeJoe Richardson: Mexican cuisine is the food I miss the most.

-Diane Scavuzzo: And finally, when your team won the last match and finally knew it was going to be promoted, how did you feel?
+Diane Scavuzzo: And finally, when your team won the last match and knew it would be promoted, how did you feel?
 It was a tough road, with the tight promotion race in the northern Oberliga Nordost continuing until the very end of the season.
 What was it like?

 Then when you are here and see the emotions of the people from the city, you start to understand.
 There were so many people crying of joy and saying they never thought they would see Greifswald in the Regionalliga … for them, it was like a dream.